 Teachers at Second Home provide care for 100 children in grades k-5 before and after school.
 Since 2007, Second Home’s reach has expanded to 5 schools in Harrisonburg City.

-Families pay a $12 fee per week for one child and $7 for each brother or sister.
-The fee remains the same whether children attend before school, after school, or both.
-No child is turned away due to financial need thanks to donations from individuals, businesses, churches and clubs as well as parent fees, fundraising events, and grants from United Way, Harrisonburg City, KARIS, The Harrisonburg Women’s Service League, and other donors.
+Families pay a low fee that holds the spaces for their children, and to cover part of the real costs of the program.
+No child is turned away due to financial need thanks to donations from individuals, businesses, churches and clubs as well as fundraising events, and grants from United Way, HCPS, Harrisonburg City, KARIS, The Harrisonburg Women’s Service League, and other donors.

 At Second Home, our mission is to ensure that working families have access to safe, affordable, quality childcare – with a firm focus on academic services.
 Each child is required to read at least 30 minutes each day and complete all homework before joining in structured activities or free time.